 Rent Your Own Moving Truck

-If you are moving yourself, it almost makes sense in simply renting your own U-Haul or moving truck instead of using a pickup truck.
+If you are moving by yourself instead of hiring someone, it almost makes sense to simply renting your own U-Haul or moving truck instead of using a pickup truck.
 You can make fewer trips, save on gas, and save time.

 Update Your Home Inventory